voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Displaying images, videos, and other forms of multimedia are super simple in Panels.
 Panels can embed
-3rd party resources like urls for respective image and video locations and they can natively load any multimedia
+3rd party resources like URLs for respective image and video locations and can natively load any multimedia
 data stored in your local directories.
 Playback of all multimedia is natively supported in panels.

 Here are some examples on how to create panels that render, manipulate, and load various forms of image and video data: